mrsadeghi4/RahBia-Live-Coding/ReadMe.md

-## RahBia Live Coding Steps:
+# RahBia DevOps Live Coding Series

+Welcome to the **RahBia DevOps Live Coding Series**!
+In this project, we’ll explore the entire DevOps lifecycle—from configuring servers to setting up production-ready services.

+### About This Project

+This live coding series is designed to guide you through each stage of a DevOps project in a hands-on way.
+Starting with foundational skills, we’ll gradually move toward complex and advanced setups, such as containerization, orchestration, and cloud infrastructure.

+Each session builds upon the previous one, allowing you to develop a deep understanding of each component in a DevOps environment.
+By the end, you’ll be equipped with the skills to handle a full production deployment.

+### What You'll Learn
+In this series, you’ll gain hands-on experience in a wide range of essential DevOps skills:

+  - **Linux:** Core commands, server setup, and administration.
+  - **Networking:** Configuring networks, firewalls, and secure access.
+  - **Docker:** Container building, deployment, and management.
+  - **Ansible:** Infrastructure automation and configuration management.
+  - **Kubernetes:** Container orchestration, workload management, and scaling.
+  - **Monitoring, Logging, and Tracing:** Observability practices for efficient troubleshooting and insights.
+  - **CI/CD Pipelines:** Building continuous integration and deployment flows.
+  - **GitOps:** Git-based workflows for managing infrastructure and applications.
+  - **Infrastructure as Code (IaC):** Automating infrastructure using code.
+  - **OpenStack:** Creating and managing scalable cloud resources.
+  - **Ceph:** Distributed storage solutions for high availability and resilience.

+By the end of this series, you’ll have a complete toolkit to handle production-ready deployments and optimize DevOps workflows.

+### Let’s Work Together!

+In this series, we’ll progress side by side, getting hands-on with each topic and learning through experience.
+Together, we’ll **encounter challenges**, **troubleshoot errors**, and find solutions as we move forward.
+This journey is all about exploring and overcoming DevOps challenges together!

+## Here’s What We’ll Be Doing:
+Below is a list of the tasks and topics we’ll be covering in this series.
+This list is not fixed—it will evolve over time as we dive deeper into the world of DevOps and tackle new challenges together.
+Stay tuned for updates as we progress!

   - [x] Explain the live coding video path
     - [x] Project introduction and code review (Voting app)
     - [x] Infrastructure overview (VMware, Debian OS)
     - [x] Automation tool introduction (Ansible)
   - [x] Create the project on GitHub and set up storage for static files on Google Drive
-  - [ ] Install a Linux OS and focus on the following:
+  - [x] Install a Linux OS and focus on the following:
-    - [ ] Disk partitioning and implementation of required standards
+    - [x] Disk partitioning and implementation of required standards
-    - [ ] Review the partitioning
+    - [x] Review the partitioning
-    - [ ] Update and install basic required tools
+    - [x] Update and install basic required tools
-    - [ ] Perform system hardening using the Lynis tool
+    - [x] Perform system hardening using the Lynis tool
   - [ ] Use an Ansible project to modify and harden Linux servers to achieve a security score above 80
   - [ ] Use an Ansible project to modify, install, and configure Docker on servers
   - [ ] Create a VM template on VMware and write an Ansible playbook to automate VM creation